zigius/docs/content/docs/reference/pkg/kubernetes/extensions/v1beta1/podsecuritypolicylist.md

         <span class="property-indicator"></span>
         <span class="property-type"><a href="#allowedflexvolume">List&lt;Allowed<wbr>Flex<wbr>Volume<wbr>Args&gt;</a></span>
     </dt>
-    <dd>{{% md %}}allowedFlexVolumes is a whitelist of allowed Flexvolumes.
+    <dd>allowedFlexVolumes is a whitelist of allowed Flexvolumes.
 Empty or nil indicates that all Flexvolumes may be used.
-This parameter is effective only when the usage of the Flexvolumes is allowed in the "volumes" field.{{% /md %}}</dd>
+This parameter is effective only when the usage of the Flexvolumes is allowed in the "volumes" field.</dd>

     <dt class="property-optional"
             title="Optional">